 Since you have got the general impression that investment in the LIC IPO is a good financial decision, especially if you wish to diversify a portfolio, you may want some more reasons for this.
 With a historical background of an insurance company that has stood the test of competition, and due to the support of the government, you can be assured of making a good investment decision when you subscribe to the LIC IPO.
 Expectations from this IPO are high due to the following:

 The much-anticipated LIC IPO is now on the verge of opening its pages to the public.
-Latest news reports state that the IPO will open on 2 May 2022 for employees of LIC and its policyholders as well.
+Latest news reports state that the upcoming IPO 2023 will open on 2 May 2022 for employees of LIC and its policyholders as well.
 On 4 May 2022, the offer will be available to the public.
 It will close for all concerned on 9 May.
 The long-awaited (and much-delayed) IPO is expected to be in the price band of Rs.902-Rs.949.
 Furthermore, the Indian government is likely to give a discount amounting to Rs.
 60 to policyholders and a discount of Rs.
 45 to employees and retail investors, sources have added.

 In the latest news, the LIC board has approved an IPO issue size cut, from its initial 5% to 3.5%.
 Now the government is expected to sell 3.5% of its stake in LIC for Rs.
 21,000 crore.

 You may wish to invest your wealth and distribute it to many asset allocations.
 If you wish to apply for the LIC IPO, and wish to know more about IPO expectations, you can visit Motilal Oswal for all your information sourcing.
 You can also make investments at this very reputed brokerage that provides sound investment advice.